KM-Arjun/Earnings_events_analysis/README.md

 1. Price Data from Bloomberg: ("df_price") - This dataset includes historical stock prices.
 It's crucial for calculating stock returns before and after earnings announcements.
 2. Earnings Announcement Dates from Wall Street Horizon: ("df_2009_raw", "df_2014_raw", "df_2019_raw") - These datasets provide the dates and times of earnings announcements for various stocks across the years 2009, 2014, and 2019.

+## Code Structure
+The code consists of multiple components, each serving a specific purpose in the analysis:

+1. R Script: Processes and prepares datasets, classifies earnings events, and calculates stock returns.
+2. Python Notebook: Conducts statistical analysis and modeling of stock price movements and implied volatility.
+3. Additional Python Analysis: Focuses on market capitalization segments, analyzing large-cap, mid-cap, and small-cap stocks.

+Each component contains specific functions and methodologies detailed in their respective sections.